Conserve a Maya City:

 The area is also home to a large concentration of monkeys, tropical birds, and other wildlife, as well as trees and plant-life that help to make up the important biosphere of the area.
 If you would like to make a tax deductible donation to help MRP continue to preserve cultural and natural resources in northwestern Belize- you can donate here.

-In the aerial photo (bottom right), you can see Grey Fox’s western boundary and that no forest remains on the west side of the reserve.
+In the aerial photo (bottom right), you can see Grey Fox’s western boundary and that no forest remains on the east side of the reserve.